ArborealAudio/arbor/README.md

 		- [ ] Options menu

+- [ ] Add a basic volume meter to/as an example

 - [ ] Simple & robust events system

+	- [x] Decent syncing of parameter changes

+	- [ ] Handle CLAP parameter modulation

+- [ ] Make GUI optional (should allow cross-compiling)

 - [ ] Actually do stuff with MIDI (I'm a guitar guy not a synth guy)